bouwe77/bouwe77.github.io/content/pages/throwing-errors-just-to-be-sure.md

 Which other things can I do gain more trust in my code?
 Perhaps a good test suite is already sufficient?

-I think it depends on the situation whether throwing errors is really necessary, and that it is quite often not necessary at all.
+I think it depends on the situation whether throwing errors is really necessary, but that it is almost always not necessary at all.